Akaroa

 Barry's Bay(opens in new window) know a thing or two about handcrafted cheese.
 But then they should, they’ve been making cheese since 1895.
 Specialties include Havarti, Maasdam, Aged Gouda, Rinded Cheddar, and Peninsula Blue.

-Pot Poruri Fudge
+Pot Pourri Fudge

-The makers of Pot Poruri Fudge(opens in new window) claim to have perfected the art of making fudge.
+The makers of Pot Pourri Fudge(opens in new window) claim to have perfected the art of making fudge.
 With a line-up that includes lime sorbet, maple walnut, and passionfruit, alongside staples like Russian caramel and dark chocolate, it’s not hard to imagine that this might be true.
 However, there is only one way to find out.
 You know what to do.

 Sightseeing